What's new in .NET 7

 The .NET Upgrade Assistant now supports upgrading server-side WCF apps to CoreWCF, which is a community-created port of WCF to .NET (Core).
 For more information, see Upgrade a WCF server-side project to use CoreWCF.

-ML.NET now includes a text classification API that that makes it easy to train custom text classification models using the latest state-of-the-art deep learning techniques.
+ML.NET now includes a text classification API that makes it easy to train custom text classification models using the latest state-of-the-art deep learning techniques.
 For more information, see the What's new with AutoML and tooling and Introducing the ML.NET Text Classification API blog posts.

 Submit and view feedback for